King-Kyle/google-homepage/README.md

-A mock-up of the Google homepage
+A mock-up of the Google homepage using HTML and CSS.